Problems with the TSA

 Frankly, that's none of your business to determine.
 And it sure as hell isn't the TSA's.
 They aren't HIPAA compliant, medically trained, or anything of the sort.
 Their job is simply to screen for weapons, not to determine medical necessity.

 I did discuss this with my actual neurologist, who did recommend that I have juice on hand.
 My needs are somewhat similar to those of diabetics: when I don't have liquid and sugar very regularly, I have more episodes.
 And during an episode, it lessens the severity to have juice immediately to hand.

 Why aloe juice in particular?
 My three favorite juices to travel with are aloe juice, Odwalla Superfood, and strong ginger beer.
 I find that they help alleviate side effects like nausea, while ensuring that I have about the right amount of sugar in easy form.
-I don't claim that any of them are specifically anticonvulsants or the like; they're just the juices I prefer to use.
+I don't claim that they're anticonvulsants (I carry prescription medication for that); they just help me avoid and lessen incidents in the first place.

 Why not just give up my liquids and/or tell them medical info?